NOAA-EMC/WW3/model/README.md

 * MPI - Required when `MPI` in switch list

-* NetCDF - Optionally searched for.
+* NetCDF - Optionally searched for to build NetCDF executables.
+Required when `SCRIPNC`, `TRKNC`, or `OASIS` are in switch list.

 * OASIS3-MCT - Required when `OASIS` in switch list.
 CMake searches `OASISDIR` for library path.